paldhous/ucb/2016/dataviz/md_raw/class3.md

 ![](./img/class3_28.jpg)

 Now we need to add a filter control to select countries to compare.
-On `Country` in the `Filters` shelf, select `Show Quick Filter`.
+On `Country` in the `Filters` shelf, select `Show Filter`.
 A default filter control, with a checkbox for each nation, will appear to the right of the chart:

 ![](./img/class3_29.jpg)

 This isn't the best filter control for this visualization.
 To change it, click on the title bar for the filter, note the range of filter controls available, and select `Multiple Values (Custom List)`.
+This allows users to select individual countries by starting to type their names.
 Then select `Edit Title...` and add some text explaining how the filter works:

 ![](./img/class3_30.jpg)

 Take some time to explore how this filter works.

-Rename `Income Group` to `Income group` so its case is consistent with the other variables named on the chart.
+Rename `Income` to `Income group`.
 Then add `Region` and `Income group` to `Filters`, making sure that `All` options are checked for each.
-Select `Show Quick Filter` for both of these filters, and select `Single Value Dropdown` for the control.
+Select `Show Filter` for both of these filters, and select `Single Value Dropdown` for the control.
 Reset both of these filters to `All`, and the chart should now look like this:

 ![](./img/class3_31.jpg)